sashhrmz/Binary-Heap-and-HeapSort-/README.md

 # Binary-Heap-and-HeapSort-
-Class Binary Heap and HeapSort with additional memory
+Class Int BinaryHeap and HeapSort with additional memory